 Because there are so many brightly colored sprinkles going into this pancake batter, let me take a moment to emphasize how important it is to avoid over-mixing.

-I finish the pancakes off with the aforementioned vanilla icing.
+Vanilla icing is the perfect finishing touch for a tall stack of birthday cake pancakes.
+This addition definitely makes it feel like you are eating confetti cake for breakfast.
 I halved my original vanilla icing recipe because you don’t need as much for topping these pancakes.
 The sweet buttery pancakes are amazing even without the vanilla icing on top (and this is coming from a pancake condiment junkie).
 The extra sprinkles on top, however, are obviously necessary.

-Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!
+Fluffy and piled high, these vanilla iced funfetti-style birthday cake buttermilk pancakes are the sweetest way to wake up in the morning!

 - 6 Tablespoons (90g) unsalted butter, melted and slightly cooled (plus more butter for greasing)